sseshadr/CarND-Vehicle-Detection/writeup_report.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-As explained above in respective sections, ultimately I searched using HSV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.
+As explained above in respective sections, I searched using HSV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.
 Example images are already listed above.
 I first tried the straight sliding window search which was slow.
 Subsampling improved the performance.
 I also used a scale factor of 1.5 for the same reason.

 ---